andyatkinson/andyatkinson.github.io/_posts/2026-08-01-postgresql-18-uuidv7.md

 One of the main performance problems with v4 primary key UUIDs is poor insert performance, especially bad for high ingestion rate tables with billions of rows.

-As new rows are inserted and their primary key values are maintained in sorted order in their b-tree index.
+As new rows are inserted, their primary key values are maintained in sorted order in the primary key b-tree index.
 The first bytes are compared to determine where to insert the new index entry.

 Given new values are random, they will not nicely fill in from the right, they aren't monotonically increasing (they lack "monotonicity").
 Values could be sorted ahead of or behind as random values, meaning any page holding index entries may be loaded to place the new entry.